-In this section, we focus on planar congestion instances (\ref{eqn:lp-congestion-edge}), where we are given demands $d$ that must all be routed.
-We show Theorem \ref{thm:congestion}, which states that we can convert (fractional) strongly uncrossed multiflows into integral flows that violate the capacities by a factor of at most 2, and if we accept an additive error of less than $d_{\max} = \max_{h \in E(H)} d(h)$ the flow can be made unsplittable. \Cref{sec:sectors} presents the relevant properties of strongly uncrossed flows, and \Cref{sec:congestion-main} gives the proof of \Cref{thm:congestion}.
+In this section, we focus on planar congestion instances $(G, H, u, d)$ where the demands must be fully routed.
+We show Theorem \ref{thm:congestion}, which states that we can convert (fractional) strongly uncrossed multiflows into integral flows that violate the capacities by a factor of at most 2, and if we accept an additional additive error of less than $d_{\max} = \max_{h \in E(H)} d(h)$ the flow can be made unsplittable. \Cref{sec:sectors} presents the relevant properties of strongly uncrossed flows, and \Cref{sec:congestion-main} gives the proof of \Cref{thm:congestion}.